How Long People Stay on GLP-1s — GLP-1 Data Series

 SELECTSemaglutide 2.4mg~40 mo17,60473.3%Prime 3-yr8%65 pp

-Even in Samuels et al.'s no-cost academic obesity clinic, 12-month persistence reached only ~50%, suggesting that cost removal alone cannot close the gap entirely.
-Clinical trial infrastructure — frequent monitoring visits, dose titration support, patient engagement protocols — accounts for a substantial portion of the remaining difference.
-Trial discontinuation is driven primarily by adverse events (4–17%), while real-world discontinuation is driven by cost/insurance (48%), side effects (15–23%), and supply shortages (8–12%).
+In Samuels et al.'s no-cost academic obesity clinic, 12-month persistence reached ~50%, indicating that cost removal alone does not close the gap entirely.
+Trial discontinuation is driven primarily by adverse events (4–17%); real-world discontinuation is driven by cost/insurance (48%), side effects (15–23%), and supply shortages (8–12%).

-Prime Therapeutics provides the only year-by-year cohort analysis, showing 12-month persistence nearly doubling for high-potency, obesity-indicated GLP-1s (Wegovy and Zepbound only).
+Prime Therapeutics provides the only published year-by-year cohort analysis, showing 12-month persistence nearly doubling for Wegovy and Zepbound between 2021 and H1 2024.

 12-Month Persistence by Cohort Year (Wegovy/Zepbound)